ygpalta/building-blocks-immigration/posts/startup-visa.md

 ---
 title: 'Start-Up Visa'
 date: '2020-01-01'
-about: 'Innovative Visa for Start-ups and Entrepreneurs'
+about: 'This program is for immigrant entrepreneurs with the skills and potential to build an innovative business in Canada.'
 ---

 Canada Start-up Visa program is the first of its kind in the world, it connects innovative immigrant